toqvist/AnkiHelper/README.md

 ## Limitations
-AnkiHelper is under early, active development.
-If you encounter a bug I would appreciate if you would report it.
+Please note that AnkiHelper is still in its early stages of development.
+If you encounter any bugs, I would greatly appreciate it if you could report them.

 ## Planned features